philipperemy/expressvpn-python/README.md

 ## IP auto switching

-Sometimes websites like Amazon or Google ban you after too many requests.
-It's easily detectable because your script fails for some obscure reason.
-Most of the time, if the HTML contains the word captcha or if the websites returns 403, it means that you have probably banned been for a while.
-Don't panick, you can use a VPN coupled with an IP auto switching procedure to overcome this difficulty.
-I provide below an example of a scraper doing IP auto switching:
+Sometimes websites like Amazon or Google will ban you after too many requests.
+It's easy to detect because your script will fail for some obscure reason.
+Most of the time, if the HTML contains the word captcha or if the websites returns 403, it means that you probably got banned.
+But don't panic, you can use a VPN coupled with IP auto switching.
+Here's an example of a scraper doing IP auto switching:

 ```
 from expressvpn import wrapper